asdwastakenig/Vanity-tool/SECURITY.md

 Alright, here’s the rundown of which versions are getting the love and which ones... not so much.
 Some of these are a bit more temperamental than others, so please be patient.
 I'll try to keep it updated, but hey, life happens.

+Also Checkmark means yes.
+X means no(obviously yall)
+and the square thingy.. is a ... maybe?

 | Version         | Supported           |
 | --------------- | ------------------- |
 | Newest          | :white_check_mark:  |